Thestormmm/DiscordBot/README.md

 ## StormModerationBot is a french moderation, using discord bot completly programmed with NodeJS.
+### It sends "Welcome" and "Goodbye" messages to every user that enters and lefts the discord server by sending **Embeds** with his/her informations.
 ### User have a big number of commands :
 #### Admin commands :
 1. Ban @User :